+The College's Student Support Person Program is intended to provide students, including Alleged Victims, Complainants, and Respondants with a trained staff or faculty member to assist them with accommodations, resources, support, advising, and accompaniment while involved in the College's Sexual Misconduct process.
 Any student who has a concern regarding Sexual Misconduct may contact a support person.
 Support persons can be helpful to students who have:

-How to Contact a Member of the Support Person Program
+2015-16 Members of the Support Person Program

 Assistant Director of Residential Life & Conduct